CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/device-details-page.rst

 Users can switch between firmware release years by selecting from the dropdown above the firmware selection.

-.. note:: The toggle between firmware years only affects online field-upgrades.
+.. note:: The toggle between firmware years only affects the firmware versions downloaded by Tuner X. Files selected using the "Browse" button are not affected.

 .. image:: images/swapping-pro-phoenix5.png
    :width: 70%